Nytorv 19: Hans Jessen and the new building

 The property was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The present building on the site was constructed from merchant Hans Jessen in 1797.

 Kessen is registered as a "manufacturer of starch" at the 1801 census.
 His property was home to a total of 25 residents in six households at that time.
 Jessen resided in the building with his wife Mette (née Pilegaard), their son Jes Andres Jessenm (student), his wife's relative Andreas Pilgaard, student Carl Adolph Dahl and one maid.
 Frederik Adler Pløyen, a secretary in the Department of Foreign Affairs, resided in another apartment with his wife Johanne Bachman, their two-year-old daughter Elise Henriette Pløyem, his sister-in-law Elise Henriette Pløyem, Johanne Bachman and one maid.
 Balthazar Pausen Schiøtt, another secretary, resided in the building with his wife Margrethe Nissen, their two children (aged 15 and 17) and two maids.
-Jens Jensen, a beer seller (øltapper), resided in the basement with his wife Maren Tvedem their three children (aged four to 14) and one maid.
+Jens Jensen, a beer seller (øltapper), resided in the basement with his wife Maren Tvede, their three children (aged four to 14) and one maid.

 The property was listed in the new cadastre of 1806 as No. 116.
 It was still owned by merchant Hans Jessen at that time.

 The actor Ferdinand Lindgreen (1770-1842) resided in one of the apartments from 1816 to 1817.
 Counter admiral Lorentz Fjelderup Lassen (1756-1837) resided in one of the apartments from 1819 to 180.
 The flower painter Johan Laurentz Jensen resided in one of the apartments from 1826 to 1832.